The Cardinal of the Kremlin: Plot

 Meanwhile, the secret ABM facility in Dushanbe finds itself under attack by the Afghan mudjahedin, whose leader is known as the Archer due to his expertise in using surface-to-air missiles to bring down Soviet ground support aircraft.
 Colonel Bondarenko, who was there for a second round of evaluations, manages to repel the attackers, protecting Bright Star's scientific and engineering personnel and eventually killing the Archer.

 On the last day of the arms negotiation talks, Gerasimov releases Filitov so that they can both proceed to Sheremetyevo Airport, joining Ryan and the American negotiation team in returning to the United States.
-They successfully board the American delegation's aircraft, but Ryan is left behind and captured by KGB officer Sergei Golovko, his counterpart in the arms talks and had become aware of their planned departure.
-A Mikoyan-Gurevich MiG-25 attempts to force the American delegation's plane to return to Moscow, but the delegation plane successfully escapes.
+They successfully board the American delegation's aircraft, but Ryan is left behind and captured by KGB officer Sergei Golovko, his counterpart in the arms talks who had become aware of their planned departure.
+A Mikoyan-Gurevich MiG-25 attempts to force the American delegation's plane to return to Moscow, but the plane successfully escapes.
 Ryan is led to the private dacha of General Secretary Andrei Narmonov, where they discuss the CIA's interest in his political position and interference in the Soviet Union's internal security before Narmonov releases Ryan.

 Filitov, who was extensively debriefed by the CIA, later dies due to heart disease.
-He was buried at Camp David, within twenty miles of the Antietam battlefield.
-His funeral was attended by Ryan and the Foleys, among others, as well as a Soviet military attaché who questions why Filitov would be buried close to American soldiers.
-Ryan, always working to keep the peace, explains to him, "One way or another, we all fight for what we believe in.
-Doesn't that give us some common ground?"
+He is buried at Camp David, within twenty miles of the Antietam battlefield.